-- Membership in DTRW-I for the following academic year will be chosen in the spring to ensure the members are prepared to meet as early as needed in the fall and there is sufficient time for members' schedules to be adjusted, if needed, to accommodate the DTRW-I meeting schedule. - The Colleges' Curriculum Committees forward new and substantially revised courses, degrees, certificates and proficiency awards to the DTRW-I for review no later than 5:00 p.m. on the Friday prior to each meeting during the regular academic year.
-Each College will submit one packet via the DTRW-I email address or notification that there is no curriculum submission for the agenda.
-Submissions or revisions made after the deadline will be deferred to the following DTRW-I meeting. - Substantially revised courses and programs are presented to the DTRW-I in conventional legislative format, with each College's current catalog as the foundational document.
-If there is a proposed revision to a course or program that is not yet published in the College catalog, a designee from that College will bring the current course outline. - When the DTRW-I determines that element(s) of a new or substantially revised course or program do not comply with regulation or law, the DTRW-I, via the Colleges' representatives, shall advise the College Curriculum Committee of the variance, citing specific authority.
-The College Curriculum Committee shall duly consider the advice of the DTRW-I. - Should the College Curriculum Committee's determination vary from the advice of the DTRW-I, documentation articulating the varying interpretations of technical/legal point(s) in dispute are forwarded to Cabinet. - New and substantially revised courses and programs will be placed on the Board Agenda only after approval by the originating College Curriculum Committee and review by DTRW-I.
+- Membership in DCCI_DTRW-I for the following academic year will be chosen in the spring to ensure the members are prepared to meet as early as needed in the fall and there is sufficient time for members' schedules to be adjusted, if needed, to accommodate the DCCI_DTRW-I-meeting schedule. - The Colleges' Curriculum Committees forward new and substantially revised courses, degrees, certificates and proficiency awards, and program inactivation to the DCCI DTRW-I for review no later than 5:00 p.m. on the Friday prior to each meeting during the regular academic year.
+Each College will submit one packet via the DCCIDTRW-I email address or notification that there is no curriculum submission for the agenda.
+Submissions or revisions made after the deadline will be deferred to the following DCCI DTRW-I meeting. - Substantially revised courses and programs and inactivated programs are presented to the DCCIDTRW-I in conventional legislative format, with each College's current catalog as the foundational document.
+If there is a proposed revision to a course or program that is not yet published in the College catalog, a designee from that College will bring the current course outline. - When the DCCIDTRW-I determines that element(s) of a new or substantially revised course or program do not comply with regulation or law, the DCCIDTRW-I, via the Colleges' representatives, shall advise the College Curriculum Committee of the variance, citing specific authority.
+The College Curriculum Committee shall duly consider the advice of the DCCIDTRW-I. - Should the College Curriculum Committee's determination vary from the advice of the DTRW-IDCCI, documentation articulating the varying interpretations of technical/legal point(s) in dispute are forwarded to Cabinet. - New and substantially revised courses and programs and program inactivation will be placed on the Board Agenda only after approval by the originating College Curriculum Committee and reviewed by